eslint/eslint/docs/src/user-guide/command-line-interface.md

 If you want to fix code from `stdin` or otherwise want to get the fixes without actually writing them to the file, use the [`--fix-dry-run`](#--fix-dry-run) option.

+##### `--fix` example

+TODO: add

 #### `--fix-dry-run`

 This option has the same effect as `--fix` with one difference: the fixes are not saved to the file system.
 This makes it possible to fix code from `stdin` (when used with the `--stdin` flag).

 Because the default formatter does not output the fixed code, you'll have to use another one (e.g. `json`) to get the fixes.

-Here's an example of this pattern:
+This flag can be useful for integrations (e.g. editor plugins) which need to autofix text from the command line without saving it to the filesystem.

+##### `--fix-dry-run` example

 ```shell
 getSomeText | npx eslint --stdin --fix-dry-run --format=json
 ```

-This flag can be useful for integrations (e.g. editor plugins) which need to autofix text from the command line without saving it to the filesystem.

 #### `--fix-type`